cloudfoundry/stratos/CONTRIBUTING.md

   1. Create a branch based on `develop`.

   1. Implement your change, including tests and documentation.
+See [Requirements for a change](#requirements-for-a-change) below for what a reviewable change has to include.

-  1. Run tests to make sure your change didn't break anything.
+  1. Run `make check gate` and make sure it passes before you publish.

   1. Publish the branch and create a pull request.